Onemanwolf/Moq_How_Session/How_Session/Moq.md

         }
 ```

+> Note the Method does not get called until the value is accessed this can be observed by debugging the test and placing a break point in the Method and seeing when it is actually called.

 ## Avoid Null Reference

 If you find that after adding a new property system under test and it breaks other test due to null reference exception you can add `mockValidator.DefaultValue = DefaultValue.Mock;` to provide the default values of the those property types.